chef/chef/CONTRIBUTING.md

   [Chef Release Process](#release).

 ### Contributor License Agreement (CLA)
-Licensing is very important to open source projects, it helps ensure the software continues to be available under the terms that the author desired.
+Licensing is very important to open source projects.
+It helps ensure the software continues to be available under the terms that the author desired.

 Chef uses [the Apache 2.0 license](https://github.com/opscode/chef/blob/master/LICENSE)